 : VICTOR-E3 and VICTOR-E4 were two identically designed Phase III safety and efficacy trials that compared vicriviroc to placebo.

-: Vicriviroc 30 mg administered once daily versus placebo, each in combination with optimized background therapy containing a ritonavir-boosted protease inhibitor plus two fully active ARV drugs.4,14-16
+: Vicriviroc 30 mg administered once daily and orally versus placebo, each in combination with optimized background therapy containing a ritonavir-boosted protease inhibitor plus two fully active ARV drugs.13,16-18

 (See references cited above for information on study results.)

-In the Phase II trial (Study P04875), a greater proportion of vicriviroc participants than emtricitabine/tenofovir DF participants discontinued treatment because of adverse events.
+In the Phase II trial (Study P04875), a greater proportion of participants receiving oral vicriviroc than participants receiving emtricitabine/tenofovir DF discontinued treatment because of adverse events.
 There were no predominant adverse events among vicriviroc-treated participants.
-Laboratory abnormalities were comparable between both groups.5
+Laboratory abnormalities were comparable between both groups.14

-Vicriviroc is a substrate of CYP3A4; however, it is neither a CYP3A4 inhibitor nor inducer.17
+Vicriviroc is a substrate of CYP3A4; however, it is neither a CYP3A4 inhibitor nor inducer.19

 If carbamazepine or rifabutin (CYP3A4 inducers) are co-administered with vicriviroc in a regimen containing a ritonavir-boosted protease inhibitor, the ritonavir dose should be increased.
-Rifampin (CYP3A4 inducer) co-administered with vicriviroc is not recommended.17
+Rifampin (CYP3A4 inducer) co-administered with vicriviroc is not recommended.19

 No vicriviroc dosage adjustments are required when vicriviroc is co-administered with most ritonavir-boosted protease inhibitors.6